Treeniks/chameleos/README.md

 ### Keybinds

 When chameleos is in passthrough mode, we need to explicitly tell Hyprland to pass our toggle keybind to Chameleos (making it a global hotkey).
-Here, as an example, we use `c` as the toggle keybind in Chameleos and use `SUPER+c` to pass it to Chameleos.
+Here, as an example, we use `x` as the toggle keybind in Chameleos and use `SUPER+x` to pass it to Chameleos.

 ```
-bind = SUPER, C, pass, class:^(chameleos)$
+bind = SUPER, X, pass, class:^(chameleos)$
 ```

 ## Why "Chameleos"?